khalahm253/19-asset-management/README.md

 * students will be able to upload static assets to AWS S3
 * students will be able to retrieve a cdn url that contains the previously uploaded static asset
 * students will be able to work with secret and public access keys
+* students will be able to assemble an application from modular parts

 ## Requirements